awakcon1234/BoatRacing/README.md

  - Sector and finish gaps: compact messages show your time gap vs the lap/finish leader at each checkpoint and at lap finish (and vs winner at race finish).
  - Start lights jitter: optional random jitter added to the lights‑out delay via `racing.lights-out-jitter-seconds`.
  - Live leaderboard: sidebar shows the top‑10 positions; your Lap/CP/Time are shown in the ActionBar (auto‑created on race start and cleaned up on stop/reset).
+ - Vanilla numbers hidden: the sidebar’s right‑side numbers are hidden natively when supported by your server (Paper 1.20.5+); no TAB plugin required.
+ - Layout polish: names are left‑aligned and the whole " - Lap X/Y [CP]" block is centered.
+Removed the decorative separator and arrow prefix, compact/dynamic padding based on the longest visible name.
+Long names are truncated with "..." and no extra padding is added after the ellipsis.
+Your own name is highlighted in green (no bold).
+ - FIN label: standardized to “FINISHED”.
+ - Display names: supports EssentialsX displayName and strips common rank wrappers like [Admin]/(Rank) at the start for cleaner alignment.
 ## What’s new (1.0.5)
 Fixes and polish:
  - Nuevo leaderboard en el sidebar: ahora el sidebar muestra el top‑10 en tiempo real.
 Las estadísticas personales pasan al ActionBar.